A dynamical systems perspective on the thermodynamics of late-time cosmology: Abstract

 \section{Abstract}

-A thermodynamic description of cosmological spacetimes may provide insights into the fundamentals of the cosmic evolution that remain otherwise obscure, in close analogy with `black hole thermodynamics'.
-We investigate the thermodynamic properties of late-time cosmological evolution using the dynamical systems approach, focusing on the $\Lambda${}CDM model and quintessence models with an exponential potential.
-Thermodynamic quantities obtained through the Hayward-Kodama formalism are mapped onto the phase space of these models, allowing us to investigate thermodynamic stability and phase transitions in a manner independent of the initial condition of the evolution of the universe.
-In both models, the universe inevitably undergoes a thermodynamic phase transition, marked by diverging specific heats, irrespective of its initial configuration.
+A thermodynamic description of cosmological spacetimes may provide insights into the fundamentals of the cosmic evolution that remain otherwise obscure, similar to `black hole thermodynamics'.
+We investigate the thermodynamic properties of late-time cosmological evolution using the dynamical systems approach, focusing on $\Lambda${}CDM model and scalar field models with exponential potentials.
+Thermodynamic quantities obtained through the Hayward-Kodama formalism are mapped onto the phase-space of these models.
+Specifically, we express the thermodynamic quantities as functions of the phase-space variables, allowing us to study the thermodynamic behavior across the phase space, particularly at the critical points.
+We focus on thermodynamic stability and phase transitions, analyzed in an initial condition-independent manner.
+In these models, the universe inevitably undergoes a thermodynamic phase transition, marked by diverging specific heats, irrespective of its initial configuration.
 We further demonstrate that the thermodynamic stability can occur only during an accelerating phase of the universe.
-However, the necessary stability conditions are never satisfied anywhere in the phase space, rendering both models inherently thermodynamically unstable within the Hayward-Kodama framework.
-Importantly, our analysis highlights the dynamical system approach as a natural and powerful framework to probe the thermodynamic aspects of cosmological evolution.
+For $\Lambda$CDM and quintessence models, the necessary stability conditions are never satisfied anywhere in the phase space, rendering both models thermodynamically unstable within the Hayward-Kodama framework and the canonical ensemble based stability criteria.
+Interestingly, the phantom models, although dynamically unstable, allow for the universe to attain thermodynamic stability in its asymptotic future.
+This can indicate the limitations of applying canonical ensemble based thermodynamic stability criteria to cosmological horizons.
+Through these archetypal descriptions of late-time cosmology, we show that the dynamical system approach is a robust framework to probe the thermodynamic aspects of cosmological evolution.